bendrucker/creditcards-types/readme.md

 Type: `string`

 The card number to group.
 This may be a complete or partial card number.
 Any digits past the type's maximum length will be discarded.

+## Tests

+This repository is designed to support a large volume of automated testing.
+There are two types of tests.

+#### Regression tests (~100)

+Traditional regression tests are included in the [`test/`](test) folder.
+These tests describe the regular expressions and make assertions about a few possible card patterns.
+Each type tests checks that expedcted eager matches for that type do not also match another card type.
+There's also a coverage check that will fail the test run if any type module is missing an identically named test file.

+#### Fuzz tests (~12,500)

+As an additional check, `npm test` downloads [range data from binlist](https://github.com/binlist/data).
+The [binlist tests](binlist-test.js):

+* Check the BIN range start and end to make sure they are an eager match for their corresponding type
+* Generate a random card number matching the maximum length for that type
+* Strictly test the generated number against the type

+This data is not guaranteed to be accurate but provides a valuable external check against the validity of the type definitions with far more assertions than could ever be written by hand.

 ## License